Skip to main content

 MC93, Bobigny

-Dignity of the Dead, Community of the Living
+Community of the Dead and the Living

-with Faustin Linyekula, Alice Diop and Dorcy Rugamba
+with Faustin Linyekula, Alice Diop and Dorcy Rugamba,

 14 December 2025